AmitkumarMishra-code/programmers-social-media-back-end/Timesheet.md

     Part 2 completed in around 4hrs and 42 minutes (Wow, I am good at underestimating.
 I got stuck in uploading the image.
 It wasn't working as expected earlier.
 I figured out a way eventually, but it cost me some time.)

+### Part 3 - Estimated time 50-60 minutes
+    21 Jul'21
+    16:48 - 17:50 : Working on part 3, endpoints related to posts, in the back-end
+    18:05 - 18:15 : Working on part 3, endppoints related to posts, in the back-end, and testing it locally with Insomnia

+    Part 3 completed in around 1 hr and 12 minutes.
 ### MISC
 23 Jul '21
 11.30 - 13.00: Fixed some bugs and UI issues as per the feedback